MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/azure-products.md

 ms.custom: think-tank, e2e-aks
 ---

-# Modern app platform solutions in Azure
+# Modern application platform solutions in Azure

-A number of Azure products and services can support your modern app platform needs.
+A number of Azure products and services can support your modern application platform needs.
 Selecting the right product requires intimate knowledge of the application and operations needs.
 To make that selection process simpler, this article will help prioritize which products to consider based on a few strategic questions:

-- **Application Platform:** Does the application require a *custom runtime*?
+- **Application platform:** Does the application require a *custom runtime*?
 Can the development team consider a *cloud runtime* definition set by the cloud provider?
 - **Operations:** Will the operations of the application, application platform, or container host require *customized operations*?
 Or, is a *standardized operations* approach preferred to centralize operations across workloads?
 Alternatively, would *cloud operations* supported by the cloud provider by preferred?
 - **Location:** Will this solution run in the *public cloud*?
 Or does it need to be deployed to *private cloud* or *edge* environments?
 Does the solution require *workload portability*?
 - **Workload consolidation:** Will each application or workload require a *dedicated host*?
 Can the workload operate on a *shared host*?
 Or can this decision be deferred to the *cloud provider*?